Fitch Rates WOM Finance's Senior Bond 'AA(idn)'

 'F1+(idn)'.

-This is the fourth tranche to be issued this year under WOM
+This is the third tranche to be issued under WOM Finance's debt

-programme.
-The bond issue will be up to IDR600bn in size and
+bond issue will be up to IDR1tn in size and proceeds will be

 'AA' National Long-Term Ratings denote expectations of low